yourbuddyconner/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/pairwise-alignment.md

 ## Substitution matrices <link src='9f5e71'/>

-The first of the limitations we identified above was that all matches and mismatches are scored equally, though we know that that isn't the most biologically meaningful way to score an alignment.
+The first of the limitations we identified above was that all matches and mismatches were scored equally when aligning a pair of sequences.
+To understand why this is a problem, let's think about the meaning of match and mismatches.

+When we align a pair of

+ though we know that that isn't the most biologically meaningful way to score an alignment.
+This is particularly the case for protein sequences, where each amino acid residue has different chemical properties, that impact the structure and function of the protein.

 We'll next explore a more general approach to the problem of *global sequence alignment* for protein sequences, or aligning a pair of protein sequences from beginning to end.
 We'll start by defining a **substitution matrix which defines the score associated with substitution of one amino acid for another**.

 Early work on defining protein substitution matrices was performed by Dayhoff in the 1970s and by Henikoff and Henikoff in the early 1990s.
 We'll start by working with a substitution matrix known as the blosum 50 matrix, which was [presented in PNAS in 1992](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC50453/).
-Briefly, these matrices are defined empirically, by aligning sequences manually or through automated systems, and counting how frequent certain substitutions are.
+There are many different criteria that can be used to define how likely the substitution of Briefly, these matrices are defined empirically, by aligning sequences manually or through automated systems, and counting how frequent certain substitutions are.
 There is a good [wikipedia article on this topic](http://en.wikipedia.org/wiki/BLOSUM).

 We can import this from the ``iab`` support module, and then look up scores for substitutions of amino acids.
 Based on these scores and the biochemistry of the amino acids ([see the molecular structures on Wikipedia](http://en.wikipedia.org/wiki/Amino_acid)), does a positive score represent a more or less favorable substitution?